RajaJaganathan/react-table-view/README.md

 ## License

-*react-component-boilerplate* is available under MIT.
+*react-table-view* is available under MIT.
 See LICENSE for more details.